AleksandarJavorovic/coders-parkhouse/README.md

 1. Go to [Heroku](https://id.heroku.com/login), create account if you don't have and log in.

-2. Head to your dashboard nad click "New", then "Create new app"
+2. Head to your dashboard and click "New", then "Create new app"

     <details>
     <summary>New/CreateNewApp